CivicActions/civicactions.com/src/content/case-studies/DMV.md

 We built relationships with policy makers and front-line workers so all the silos across DMV could benefit from our research learnings and understand each others’ needs for the new system and operations.

 ##### Government forms that make sense
-Using [Plain Language Guidelines](https://www.plainlanguage.gov/), we created online and paper forms that help users understand the questions clearly, and were especially mindful in formulating content to serve non-citizen users.
+We used [Plain Language Guidelines](https://www.plainlanguage.gov/) to create online and paper forms that help users understand the questions clearly, and were especially mindful in formulating content to serve non-citizen users.

 ##### Testing solutions with DMV staff
 We created a mock field office at DMV headquarters to replicate an employee’s experience using the new system.
 DMV staff helped us understand how the technology updates would change their daily jobs.